reflex33/Linear-Algebra-Library/README.md

 # c# Matrix Library
+Library for using matrices

+## TODO
+N/A

-## v1.0 Initial build
+## 4/7/2015
 Nothing to say here...
 First release

-## TODO
-N/A